How to Start an LLC in Georgia

 How much does it cost to start a Georgia LLC?

 The state filing fee to form a Georgia LLC is $100.
-With Northwest, your total cost is $325 (or $425 with 2-day expediting).
+With Northwest, your total cost is $325 (or $425 with 3-day expediting).
 This includes state filing fees, registered agent service, and loads of useful forms to help you get up and running.

 How long does it take to start a Georgia LLC?

 Standard processing takes the Georgia Corporations Division about 12 days.
-2-day expediting is an extra $100, and even faster service is possible if you’re willing to shell out some serious money—an extra $1000 (that’s not a typo) at the Georgia Corporations Division will get you one-hour expedited service.
+3-day expediting is an extra $100, and even faster service is possible if you’re willing to shell out some serious money—an extra $1000 (that’s not a typo) at the Georgia Corporations Division will get you one-hour expedited service.

 If you hire Northwest to start your LLC, we file online and typically have your expedited Georgia LLC formed within 12 business days (3 business days expedited).

 Does a Georgia LLC need a registered agent?